-Figure 2-2.
+Figure 2-3.
 AMC well location map.

-Figure 2-3.
+Figure 2-4.
 Water-level hydrographs for wells AMC-5 and AMC-12.

-Well AMC-6 is directly south of the concentrator facility and the Emergency Pond.
+Well AMC-6 is directly south of the concentrator facility and the Emergency (Dredge) and Ecology ponds.
 Water-level trends during 2003-2004 were similar to those seen in 1986-1987 following the resumption of mining.
-However, water levels in 2005 appear to be less influenced by water levels in the Emergency Pond.
+However, water levels in 2005 appear to be less influenced by water levels in the Emergency (Dredge) and Ecology ponds.
 Water levels in this well continued their strong downward trend that began the fall of 2004 through the summer of 2005.
-Beginning late spring 2005, minor water-level increases (one foot or less) occurred which might be in response to precipitation events (fig. 2-4).
-Water levels have risen each spring since 2006 following precipitation events, while falling in the autumn.
-The water-level response in this well had a net water-level increase for 2006, 2007 and 2009 and precipitation totals were below average.
+Beginning late spring 2005, minor water-level increases (one foot or less) occurred which might be in response to precipitation events (fig. 2-5).
+Water levels have risen each spring since 2006 following precipitation events, while falling in the autumn through 2010.
+In 2011 water-levels continued to rise throughout the entire year (May-December).
+The continued rise was most likely associated with operational/maintenance activities associated with mining/milling operations.
+MR emptied the Ecology Pond and removed sediment that had accumulated in it for decades during the summer; following excavation of sediment, MR re-filled the pond, resulting in an increased water-level rise in October(fig. 2-5), continuing throughout the remainder of the year.
+It appears the removal of sediment from the pond increased leakage and recharge to the alluvial aquifer in the vicinity.
+This change masked the seasonal water-level decline seen in past years.
+MR drained the